radish-bdd/radish/docs/commandline.rst

 Run - Work in progress
 -------------------------------

-Radish is able change the exception of the outcome.
-Features which are still work in progress and are expected to fail, can be run with:
+Radish is able change the state of the outcome.
+Scenarios which are still work in progress and are expected to fail, can be run with:

 .. code:: bash